Eco-Retrofit at an East Oxford terrace

-“I think if anybody was thinking about going to Cosy Homes Oxfordshire and talking to them about doing the Whole House Plan and Project Management, I would absolutely say go for it.
+“I think if anybody was thinking about going to Cosy Homes Oxfordshire and talking to them about doing the Whole House Plan, I would absolutely say go for it.
 I’m not sure we could have done this without them.”Lis, East Oxford

 Read more retrofit stories